soulwing/s2ks/README.md

 I found there were several limitations and assumptions that made it pretty impractical for my needs.

-I wanted a simple key storage API, which would allow me to store and retrieve keys (Java type `Key`) using a string identifier (e.g. a `kid` from the header of a JWT).
+I wanted a simple keyData storage API, which would allow me to store and retrieve keys (Java type `Key`) using a string identifier (e.g. a `kid` from the header of a JWT).
 I wanted something that could be backed by a filesystem, cloud storage (e.g. AWS S3), or even a database.
 I wanted to be able to store either private keys for asymmetric cryptography (e.g. RSA or EC keys) or secret keys for symmetric cryptography.
-I wanted to be able to easily store newly generated keys at runtime to support things like automated key rotation.
+I wanted to be able to easily store newly generated keys at runtime to support things like automated keyData rotation.

-To make it easy to develop applications using the key storage API, I wanted it to allow me to use a single master password to encrypt keys at rest.
+To make it easy to develop applications using the keyData storage API, I wanted it to allow me to use a single master password to encrypt keys at rest.
 However, I also wanted the flexibility of using a KMS service (e.g. AWS KMS) to provide stronger protection for stored keys in production-grade